 The life story of Maria Sabina is genuinely fascinating.
 She had knowledge and wisdom that came from another plane — a spiritual plane.
 A religious woman with a big heart, a passion for healing, and a calling to teach — Maria Sabina touched the lives of many, both within her community and far outside.

 She worked the land most of her life, raising chickens and growing food for her family and the local community.
-She had great knowledge of the local flora and would heal using psilocybin-containing mushrooms and the many medicinal plants that grow there.
+She knew the local flora well and would heal using psilocybin-containing mushrooms and the many medicinal plants that grow there.

 Maria Sabina Magdalena García died in 1985, but her spirit lives on through her words of wisdom, chants, and poetry.